goepfert/noise_reduction/notes.md

 - Read Clean Audio from File
 - Mix Noise (ONE type and level)
-- TODO: Read Noise from File and Mix
+- TODO: Read Noise from File (e.g. dog barking) and Mix
-- downsampling etc.
+- Downsampling etc.
-- fills some datastructure audioDataset
+- Fills datastructure audioDataset
-- can be saved and loaded again
+- audioDataset can be saved and loaded again

+TODO: prescaling
+- but not with loudness calculation

 # Extract Features (from audioDataset)